§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 an existing solution-mined cavern or to drill and operate a new solution-mined cavern in

-Iberia Parish, the permit applicant shall submit a report to the commissioner of conservation,
+Iberia Parish, the permit applicant shall submit a report to the secretary, to Save Lake

-to Save Lake Peigneur, Inc., and to the governing authority of Iberia Parish.
-The report shall
+Peigneur, Inc., and to the governing authority of Iberia Parish.
+The report shall provide a

-provide a baseline analysis of groundwater levels and salt content in the nearby groundwater
+baseline analysis of groundwater levels and salt content in the nearby groundwater wells that

-wells that can be accessed for such analysis; a plan to monitor groundwater levels and salt
+can be accessed for such analysis; a plan to monitor groundwater levels and salt water

-water content for the duration of the activity for the creation of cavern storage should a
+content for the duration of the activity for the creation of cavern storage should a permit be

-permit be granted; a geologic analysis by a qualified third party geologist that examines the
+granted; a geologic analysis by a qualified third party geologist that examines the integrity

-integrity of the salt dome; and the results of an analysis of testing that attempts to determine
+of the salt dome; and the results of an analysis of testing that attempts to determine the source

 (3) No permit to expand or convert an existing solution-mined cavern or to drill and